Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Results

 Figure~\ref{fig:quadratic_SA_TTS} shows time to solution scaling as a function of system size for the problem instances with no higher-order terms, with $100$ and $1000$ fixed variable sweep updates.
 Figure~\ref{fig:quadratic_SA_TTS} datapoints are only shown up until there is still finite sampling of an optimal solution, using the fixed number of samples computed for each instance.
 Figure~\ref{fig:quadratic_SA_TTS} appears to show exponential scaling.

 Table~\ref{table:curve_fitting} quantifies least squares fitting coefficients for four possible types of scaling functions namely logarithmic, linear, quadratic, and exponential.
 How well these fitted functions model the measured computation time data is quantified in terms of root-mean-square-error (RMSE).
 The lowest RMSE for all Gurobi runtime scaling are linear and quadratic function fits, for the problem instances solved using both problem encoding methods of ILP and IQP.
 The lowest RMSE for the Time to Solution at $99\%$ confidence (TTS$_{0.99}$) using simulated annealing sampling is the exponential function.
-The TTS exponential curve fits are weakly exponential, with exponents of $0.011$ and $0.0038$ for $100$ and $1000$ variable update sweeps, respectively.
+The simulated annealing TTS exponential curve fits are weakly exponential, with exponents of $0.00898$ and $0.002$, for $100$ and $1000$ variable update sweeps respectively.

 Having the capability to obtain verified optimal ground-states of these optimization problems, using Gurobi, means that we can examine some properties of these ground-states, such as net magnetization.
-Figure~\ref{fig:magnetization} shows the average $Z$-basis magnetization of the optimal solutions found by Gurobi, which shows a slight negative net magnetization, which becomes more pronounced as the system size increases, and is consistent for the problem instances with and without geometrically local cubic terms.
-However, these plots do not show how consistent this property is for different degenerate ground-states of these systems, or if this is a property of the optimization techniques used by Gurobi.
+Magnetization is a very simple magnetic order parameter, which serves as a simple observable test case that shows that we can use a commercial optimization solver to measure ground-state properties of this class of hardware-defined spin glass models.
+More complex ground-state order parameters could be extracted from these types of hardware-compatible Ising models, but we leave this to future work.
+Figure~\ref{fig:magnetization} shows the average $Z$-basis magnetization of the optimal solution found by Gurobi\footnote{Note that here we are measuring the net magnetization of the single optimal solution found, per problem instance, found by the Gurobi software.}, which shows a slight negative net magnetization, which becomes more concentrated as the system size increases, and is consistent for the problem instances with and without geometrically local cubic terms.
+Net magnetization of approximately zero is consistent with this class of Ising models, that being in general $\pm J$ models since we have approximately equal contributions from both antiferromagnetic and ferromagnetic interactions.
+In particular it means that the ground state does not have a very strongly preferred magnetic direction, but a slight ferromagnetic bias.
+Note that these plots do not show how consistent this property is for different degenerate ground-states of these systems.
 This net magnetization of the ground-state could be a property of this class of Ising models, due to their structure and coefficient distribution, or this could be a result of the algorithms used by the Gurobi software.